 Whether you’re looking to make a statement in your office or else impress the crowd at a conference or trade show, a video wall is a great way to get your message across.

 While monitors keep getting bigger and cheaper, there’s still something special about a wall-sized screen that catches people’s attention from across the room.
 It’s not just the sheer size of the image, it’s also a serious statement that says “we mean business”.

 Video walls work by linking multiple screens to act as one giant display.
 The good news is you don’t need to connect to each screen separately, as they’re designed to work in unison.
-You only need to plug in a single video cable to control every screen, connecting your computer or other AV player using a standard...
+You only need to plug in a single video cable to control every screen, connecting your computer or other AV...
 Read More

 Whether they’re customer-facing staff on the front-line or back-office personnel keeping the show running, your people can benefit from having a tablet at their fingertips – while giving the business a major shot in the arm.

 Portable touchscreen devices are certainly handy for quickly checking your email and looking up things on the web, but they have a lot more to offer your business in terms of productivity gains.
 With the right apps and services at their disposal, your people can do business anywhere and work as a team, helping you to stay one step ahead of the competition.

 Your people might already use business-grade collaboration and communication tools while they’re at their desks, but these days most services are also...
 Read More

 If you’re using someone else’s internet access for work, it’s best to play it safe and enable a Virtual Private Network to cloak your activities online.

 Public Wi-Fi is everywhere these days and often it’s free, in the hope that you’ll stick around and buy another coffee while you check your email.
 Using someone else’s Wi-Fi is certainly convenient, especially if you’re stuck with a low monthly mobile data limit, but there’s a risk if you can’t personally vouch for the security of the network.